jupyter/jupyter/docs/source/contributing/content-contributor.rst

 As a contributor, you may need to access accounts managed by Jupyter, for instance, to write a blog post or update information posted to a Jupyter site.

+- For blog posts, please send your requests for blog posts or social media publishing to jupyter-media-strategy@googlegroups.com.
+Please make sure to include the text that you want to be posted and where it should be posted (blog and/or social media).

-To request access, email the security group at `security@ipython.org`, or make an issue on the `Jupyter Security subproject repo <https://github.com/jupyter/security/issues/new>`_.
+- To request access to an account, email the security group at `security@ipython.org`, or make an issue on the `Jupyter Security subproject repo <https://github.com/jupyter/security/issues/new>`_.